TechneWare/SmarterMail.Cli/README.md

 80.244.14.244
 ```

 You might be tempted to use `80.244.0.0/16` as the CIDR group to block on.
 So, how many IPs is this?
-Well, roughly 65,534 possible addresses, which would equate to approximately 0.05% of the IPs found on this subnet being bad actors.
-You might not feel comfortable blocking this entire address space, even if you found 36 abusive IPs coming from this subnet.
+Well, roughly 65,534 possible addresses, which would equate to approximately 0.05% of the IPs found on this sub-net being bad actors.
+You might not feel comfortable blocking this entire address space, even if you found 36 abusive IPs coming from this sub-net.

-If we can accuratly identify the CIDR range for a given IP, then we can more accuratly judge how abusive a subnet is and scale up how many IP discoveries it takes to issue a block for a given CIDR range.
+If we can accurately identify the CIDR range for a given IP, then we can more accurately judge how abusive a sub-net is and scale up how many IP discoveries it takes to issue a block for a given CIDR range.

 For example suppose we choose to block at 0.5% abuse
-- Subnet `Size` * `0.5%` = `Min#Abusive_IPs` to trigger a CIDR block
+- Sub-net `Size` * `0.5%` = `Min#Abusive_IPs` to trigger a CIDR block

 | CIDR | Size | #IPs |
 | :---: | :---: | :---: |